unisoftdev/Twitter-Reply-Bot/README.md

 ### Twitter Reply Bot (explorer) runs 24/7
-Twitter Reply Bot discovers customers and people searching for a help and this is the free version.
+Twitter Reply Bot with a database which discovers customers (they don't have to make any prior contact) and people searching for a help.
+This is the free version.
 Very affordably, cheap, I am the author (programmer) and of course, the first one who can set up it for you, on demand and customized.

 ### What is the deal?